Updated July 17, 2023

 Given the risk-reward profile, such investment would be ideal for investors who:

-- Seeks a steady and stable return with a medium-term investment horizon (say 5 years).
+- Seeks a steady, stable return with a medium-term investment horizon (5 years).

 - Is a new investor with very limited knowledge about investment and market conditions.